 - excluded exposures and exposures from exempt activities involving radiation or exempt sources

 The following table summarizes dose limits for occupationally exposed workers and the public:

 According to the recommendation of the ICRP in its statement on tissue reactions of 21.
 April 2011, the equivalent dose limit for the lens of the eye for occupational exposure in planned exposure situations was reduced from 150 mSv/year to 20 mSv/year, averaged over defined periods of 5 years, with no annual dose in a single year exceeding 50 mSv.

 Limits on effective dose are for the sum of the relevant, effective doses from external exposure in the specified period and the committed effective dose from intakes of radionuclides in the same period.
 For adults, the committed effective dose is computed for a 50-year period after intake, whereas for children, it is computed for the period up to age 70.
 The effective whole-body dose limit of 20 mSv is an average value over five years, and the real limit is 100 mSv in 5 years, with not more than 50 mSv in any year.

 Sievert – Unit of Equivalent Dose

-In radiation protection, the sievert is a derived unit of equivalent dose and effective dose.
-The sievert represents the equivalent biological effect of the deposit of a joule of gamma rays energy in a kilogram of human tissue.
-Unit of sievert is of importance in radiation protection and was named after the Swedish scientist Rolf Sievert, who did a lot of the early work on radiation dosimetry in radiation therapy.
+In radiation protection, a sievert is a derived unit of equivalent dose and effective dose.
+The sievert represents the equivalent biological effect of depositing a joule of gamma rays energy in a kilogram of human tissue.
+Unit of sievert is important in radiation protection and was named after the Swedish scientist Rolf Sievert, who did a lot of the early work on radiation dosimetry in radiation therapy.

 Examples of Doses in Sieverts